cmchap/github-starred-to-pinboard/readme.md

 ------------

 python 2.6 - 2.7.5

 [Requests](http://docs.python-requests.org/en/latest/)

 Limitations
 -----------

-It only works for the 100 most recently starred repos.
+<del>It only works for the 100 most recently starred repos.</del> It works for any number of repos.
+Thanks, [jdherg](https://github.com/jdherg)!

 TODO
 ----

-* Make it work for folks who have more than 100 starred repos. (github api)
+* <del>Make it work for folks who have more than 100 starred repos.</del>
 * Make it fail more gracefully
 	* Pinboard rate limit failure (once every 3 seconds)
 	* Github rate limit failure (60 per hour unauthenticated or 5000 authenticated)